Ascot Racecourse: History

-Over its 300-year history, Ascot has established itself as a national institution, with Royal Ascot being the centrepiece of the British summer social calendar and the ultimate stage for the best racehorses in the world.
+Over its 300-year history, Ascot has established itself as a national institution, with Royal Ascot being the centrepiece of the British summer social calendar.

-The racecourse was founded in 1711 by Queen Anne, when out riding from Windsor Castle, she came upon an area of open heath that looked, in her words, 'ideal for horses to gallop at full stretch'.
-Her plans for a new race meeting were subsequently announced in the London Gazette of 12 July 1711.
+The racecourse was founded in 1711 by Queen Anne.
+When out riding from Windsor Castle, she came upon an area of open heath that looked, in her words, 'ideal for horses to gallop at full stretch'.
+Her plans for a new race meeting were subsequently announced in The London Gazette of 12 July 1711.

-That first meeting was held on 11 August 1711, the original date (and a race scheduled for 6 August) having been postponed for reasons unspecified, although it has been speculated that the course simply wasn't ready.
+That first meeting was held on 11 August 1711, the original date (and a race scheduled for 6 August) having been postponed for reasons unspecified, although it has been speculated that the course was simply not ready.
 The Queen and a "brilliant suite" drove from Windsor Castle to witness it, with the first race being a seven horse £50 plate, won by a horse called Doctor owned by the Duke of St Albans.
+The original racecourse was laid out by William Lowen for the first meet.

 Queen Anne's gift to racing, founding the Royal Racecourse, is marked by the tradition of opening Royal Ascot with The Queen Anne Stakes run over the straight mile.

 The first permanent building was not erected until 1793, and was built by local Windsor builder George Slingsby.
 Holding 1,650 people, it was used for almost fifty years.
-In 1813 an Act of Parliament ensured that the Ascot Heath would be kept and used as a racecourse for the public in the future, securing racing at Ascot for future generations.
-A new grandstand was opened in 1839 at a cost of £10000.
+In 1813 an Act of Parliament ensured that the Ascot Heath would be kept and used as a racecourse for the public in the future.
+A new grandstand was opened in 1839 at a cost of £10,000.

 The administration of the Royal Racecourse is handled on behalf of the Crown by a representative appointed by the Monarch.
-Up until 1901, the racecourse was managed by the Master of the Royal Buckhounds.
+Until 1901, the racecourse was managed by the Master of the Royal Buckhounds.
 Lord Churchill was appointed His Majesty's Representative in 1901, responsible for running the course and determining entrance to the Royal Enclosure.
-The Ascot Authority was established in 1913 by a further Act of Parliament, with His Majesty's Representative becoming Senior Trustee.
-Today, as Ascot Authority (Holdings) Limited, Ascot has a formal board chaired by Sir Francis Brooke Bt. who also serves as Her Majesty's Representative (Senior Trustee) at Ascot.
+The Ascot Authority was established in 1913 by a further Act of Parliament, the Ascot Authority Act 1913 (3 & 4 Geo.
+5. c. lxxxiv), with His Majesty's Representative becoming Senior Trustee.
+Today, as Ascot Authority (Holdings) Limited, Ascot has a formal board chaired by Sir Francis Brooke Bt. who also serves as His Majesty's Representative (Senior Trustee) at Ascot.